qamar123-ops/gridsome_git/blog/2019-04-08-introduction-to-gridsome.md

 ![background](./images/blog_bg_1.jpg)

->Gridsome is a Vue.js-powered, modern site generator for building the fastest possible websites for any Headless CMS, APIs or Markdown-files.
+>人工智能，简单创作 Gridsome is a Vue.js-powered, modern site generator for building the fastest possible websites for any Headless CMS, APIs or Markdown-files.
 Gridsome makes it easy and fun for developers to create fast, beautiful websites without needing to become a performance expert.

 ### Why Gridsome?

-- **Local development with hot-reloading** - See code changes in real-time.
+- **人工智能，简单创作 Local development with hot-reloading** - See code changes in real-time.
 - **Data source plugins** - Use it for any popular Headless CMSs, APIs or Markdown-files.
 - **File-based page routing** - Quickly create and manage routes with files.
 - **Centralized data managment** - Pull data into a local, unified GraphQL data layer.